teklitgereziher/DesignPatternsInJava/DesignPatterns-2025/README.md

 create new objects), and it can provide a way to access the instance.
 This is the Singleton pattern.

+### Prototype

+Prototype pattern specifies the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+In Prototype pattern we:

+- Create one object upfront and designate it as a prototype object.
+- Create other objects by simply making a copy of the prototype object and making required modifications.

+#### Shallow Copy Versus Deep Copy

+When an object is cloned as a shallow copy:

+- The original top-level object and all of its primitive members are duplicated.
+- Any lower-level objects that the top-level object contains are not duplicated.
+  Only references to these objects are copied.
+This results in both the original and the cloned object referring to the same copy of the lower-level object.

+When an object is cloned as a deep copy:

+- The original top-level object and all of its primitive members are duplicated.
+- Any lower-level objects that the top-level object contains are also duplicated.
+  In this case, both the original and the cloned object refer to two different lower-level objects.
+The lower-level object is duplicated and is not shared by both the original and the cloned top-level objects.

 ## Structural Patterns

 ## Behavioral Patterns